Last updated on August 19th, 2023 at 07:03 pm

 Condensation on windows

 If you’re starting to see condensation on your windows, that’s a sign that your house is too humid.
-When humidity levels get too high, it can lead to problems like mold and mildew growth.
+When humidity levels get too high, it can lead to problems like mold and mildew growth effecting sleep and health.

 Cracks in Drywall or Vinyl Flooring